Skip to content

 What to do in Fiumicino

-Fiumicino, although primarily known for its airport, offers visitors much more.
-Enjoy golden sandy beaches such as Focene andIsola Sacra, ideal for relaxation or water sports.
-The town is packed with seafood restaurants where you can sample local specialties such as spaghetti alle vongole.
+Fiumicino, although mainly known for its airport, offers much more to visitors.
+Enjoy golden sandy beaches such as Focene and Isola Sacra, ideal for relaxing or water sports.
+The town is packed with seafood restaurants where you can sample local specialities such as spaghetti alle vongole.

-The Litorale Romano nature park is a must-see, with its hiking trails and wetlands rich in wildlife.
+The Litorale Romano nature park is a must-see, with hiking trails and wetlands rich in wildlife.
 You can also explore the archaeological ruins of Portus, an ancient Roman port, which offers a fascinating insight into the region's history.

-Sailing to Fiumiccino
+Sailing in Fiumiccino

 Caution is advised when approaching the port, especially in fog or changing weather conditions.
 The best time to sail is from May to September, when the weather is milder and the waters calmer.

-Website : Port of Fiumiccino
+Website: Port of Fiumiccino

 Naples